lacclab/OneStop-Eye-Movements/README.md

 ## Overview

-OneStop One Movements (in short OneStop) is a large-scale English corpus of eye movements in reading with **360 participants** and over **2.6 million word tokens**, collected using an EyeLink 1000 Plus eyetracker.
+OneStop Eye Movements (in short OneStop) is a large-scale English corpus of eye movements in reading with **360 L1 participants** and **2.6 million word tokens**.
+The dataset was collected using an EyeLink 1000 Plus eyetracker (SR Research).

-The dataset contains four sub-corpora, one for each of the following reading regimes:
+OneStop comprises four sub-corpora, one for each of the following reading regimes:

 * Ordinary reading
 * Information seeking